-Standard language for all these methods of notification is provided in the W-2 Employee Displacement Grievance Policy (13121-P).
+Standard language for all these methods of notification is provided in the Wisconsin Works Employee Displacement Grievance Policy publication (13121).
 Work training providers/employers must inform the W-2 agency of the notification method being used.

 10 Payments

 10.1 Paid W-2 Employment Positions